pranav93y/mininet-topology-simulation/README.md

 In conclusion, we spent multiple weeks and countless hours adding functions and modifying the provided skeleton code.
 We really enjoyed understanding how to create a given topology and use a SDN controller.

+# Known Issues/Errors

+1. Iperf Connection Failed: This is seen some times as the output for the iperf client, however we believe it must be due to how iperf not closing the connection properly.
+We tested multiple times by opening xterm windows on those hosts, and we were not able to find an error.

+2. We were not able to call the controller in mn_ft.py, as the switches would not connect.
+Therefore we implemented own own bash scripts to run the controller and mininet in separate shell windows.